zhaoweiyu-github/ChromBERT/README.md

 ![ChromBERT Framework](docs/_static/ChromBERT_framework.png "Framework")

 ## Installation
+For direct usage, it is recommended to utilize the [Singularity image](#installation-from-singularity).
+For development purposes, installing from source is advised.

+### Installation from source

 ChromBERT is compatible with Python versions 3.8 or higher and requires PyTorch 2.0 or above, along with FlashAttention-2.
 These dependencies must be installed prior to ChromBERT.

 #### Installing PyTorch
 Follow the detailed instructions on [PyTorch’s official site](https://pytorch.org/get-started/locally/) to install PyTorch according to your device and CUDA version specifications.